MIT-SPARK/config_utilities/README.md

 # Known Limitatons
-- [ ] Minor: Variable Configs currently do not print defaults.
-Possible remedies: Make Variable Configs templated only on creation, or integrate getting default values into C++ struct visitation.
+- [ ] Minor: Virtual Configs currently do not print defaults.
+Possible remedies: Make Virtual Configs templated only on creation, or integrate getting default values into C++ struct visitation.

 # Sort of nice but niche feature requests
 - [ ] Refactor Config checking to get names and types.